dekorateio/dekorate/docs/documentation/helm.md

 **What is not supported using path expressions?**

-- We can't use wildcards or regular expressions.
+- We can't use regular expressions.
 - We can't write complex filters that involves AND/OR conditions.
 For example: the filter `(kind == Deployment && kind == DeploymentConfig || name == example)` is not supported.
 - We can't select elements by index.
 For example, if we want to map the second container, we can't do: `spec.template.spec.containers.2.ports.containerPort`.